kalaspuff/tomodachi/README.md

 ------------------------------------------------------------------------

-Beside the currently existing built-in ways of interfacing with a service, it\'s possible to build additional function decorators to suit the use-cases one may have.
+Beside the currently existing built-in ways of interfacing with a service, it's possible to build additional function decorators to suit the use-cases one may have.

 To give a few possible examples / ideas of functionality that could be